lumicks/pylake/docs/tutorial/force_calibration/calibration_items.rst

      'hydrodynamically_correct': False,
      'active_calibration': False}

-This returns a dictionary with the parameters determined during the calibration in Bluelake.
+This returns a dictionary with the parameters that were set during the calibration in Bluelake.
+These parameters can be used to reproduce a calibration that was performed in Bluelake by passing these to :func:`~lumicks.pylake.calibrate_force`.
 Depending on the type of calibration that was performed, the number of parameters may vary.

 .. note::